aws/aws-database-encryption-sdk-dynamodb/DynamoDbEncryption/README.md

 Common Makefile targets are:

 - `make verify` verifies the whole project.
-This takes a long time, so you probably don't want to use this often.
+You should specify a `CORES` that is as high as your computer supports in order to speed this up.
+However, this will still probably take long enough that your dev loop should instead use the following:
   - You can instead specify a single service to verify via: `make verify_service SERVICE=DynamoDbItemEncryptor`
   - You can also verify a specific file and output in a more help format via: `make verify_single FILE=<filename>`, where `<filename>` is the path to the file to verify relative to this directory (`DynamoDbEncryption`).